The Geometry of the Lie: Why Distortion is Inevitable

 Map Projections and the Shaping of Human Settlements

-The link between map projections and human settlement is less direct than climate perception, but it is arguably more profound.
-Maps have guided the establishment of borders, cities, and trade routes for centuries.
+While the link between map projections and human settlement patterns is less obvious than climate perception, it is arguably more profound.
+Maps have guided exploration, colonization, border delineation, urban planning, and trade for centuries—each shaped by the projection used.

 Colonial Navigation and Land Claims